mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-06-10-pruning-deep-neural-networks.md

 The core idea in pruning is to find a saliency for the weight parameters and remove those with low saliency with the belief that these will influence the model least.

-The classical pruning algorithm was developed very early on by LeCun.
+The classical pruning algorithm was developed very early on by Lecun.
 The algorithm is based on constructing a local model of the loss function and analytically predict the effect of perturbing the parameter vectors.
 The proposed algorithm approximate the loss function $$\mathcal{L}$$ by a Taylor series.
 A perturbation $$\Delta \Theta$$ of the parameter will change the loss function by:

 $$
 \begin{aligned}